Environmental Advisory Board

 Community Recycling Study

-As part of their Strategic Plan Goal of a Beautiful and Environmentally Sensitive City, Westminster’s City Council has established as an objective a convenient recycling program for residents and businesses with a high level of participation.
+As part of their 2015 Strategic Plan Goal of a Beautiful, Desirable, Safe and Environmentally Responsible City, Westminster’s City Council has established an objective of being an active steward, protecting and enhancing natural resources and environmental assets.

 The mission of the Environmental Advisory Board is to: